nuuuwan/news_lk3_data/README.md

 ### Investigation into 3 suspects arrested with ice drug

 *2024-07-24 13:35:00* · [`virakesarilk`](https://www.virakesari.lk/article/189259) · `ta`

+Kalmunai Special Task Force arrested three suspects aged 21, 26, and 28 with varying amounts of ice drugs.
+Further investigation is ongoing.
+One suspect had prior legal issues related to drug consumption and sale.

+🟩

 The Kalmunai Special Task Force said that further investigations are being carried out in connection with the three suspects arrested with ice drugs.